eugenia1984/english/glossary.md

 -  **awesome** is a word people use when they really like something.
 It's like saying very good!

+- **any** is used to indicate no matter which one, no matter when, or no matter what.
+For example, `You can ask me any question means you can ask all kinds of questions`.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> B